mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 > “With this mind so forcefully earnest, there can be no failure of attainment.”

 So that is bodhi-mind.
-Constantly you have to be mindful of this truth, we are Buddha, under all circumstances.
+Constantly you have to be mindful of this truth, that we are Buddha, under all circumstances.

 This is called, according to the *Vimalakirti Sutra*, the *straightforward mind*.
-Robert Thurman translated that “straightforward mind” as the *positive thought*.
+Robert Thurman translated that “straightforward mind” as *the positive thought*.
 Very positive – direct.
-Constantly, directly, there is a strong, steadfast aspiration for seeking for the truth, toward which your effort is directed constantly.
-Your effort should be directed toward the truth [that] we are Buddha, under all circumstances, without swaying away to the right or to the left, constantly aiming at that truth.
+Constantly, directly, there is strong, steadfast aspiration for seeking for the truth, toward which your effort is directed constantly.
+Constantly your effort should be directed toward the truth [that] we are Buddha; under all circumstances, without swaying away to the right or to the left, constantly aiming at that truth.
 That is *positive thought*.
 That is called *straightforward mind* in Chinese, we say, but in [a] Tibetan textbook he translates it as *positive thought*.
 Yes, it is positive thought, because your effort should be directed straightly, without going zig-zag.
 Straightly you have to aim at that one, under all circumstances.
 This is so-called *straightforward mind*.

-So in the *Vimalakirti Sutra*, or in general Buddhism, we usually use *bodhicitta* as well as “direct, straightforward mind” – almost the same meaning.
-So *Bodhicitta* is [to] constantly direct our mind, our bodies, toward the truth [that] we are Buddha.
-It’s not so easy... but we have to do it.
+So in the *Vimalakirti Sutra* or in general Buddhism, we usually use *bodhicitta* as well as “direct, straightforward mind” – almost the same meaning.
+So *bodhicitta* is [to] constantly direct our mind, our bodies, toward the truth [that] we are Buddha.
+It’s not so easy.
+But we have to do it.
 This is the purpose of the practice, the purpose of the spiritual life.

 But when we face difficulties, very naturally we forget this, because it is pretty easy for us to burn out – to burn our emotions, to be very emotional, very critical, but without insight of the truth.

-So that’s why it’s not so easy, it’s not so easy.
-Intellectually even though we understand the truth, we are Buddha, actually it’s very difficult to practice, because emotions, our habitual customs cannot accept straightly.
+That’s why it’s not so easy, it’s not so easy.
+Intellectually even though we understand the truth that we are Buddha, actually it’s very difficult to practice, because emotions, our habitual customs cannot accept straightly.
 So always we make some problem under unfavorable conditions.
 But if you want to practice, if you want to accomplish the purpose of spiritual life, constantly we have to seek for this one.

 So the spiritual world is quite different from the usual world.
 Whatever happens in the spiritual world, we try to keep all things in peace and harmony, instead of stirred up.
 But in the usual world, we stir [things] up.
-In other words, “Open it, open everything.
+In other words... what would you say...
+“Open everything.
 If you don’t feel [good], scream it.
 If you like it, express your joy, pleasure.”
 Something like that.
 It’s alright to open everything, but I don’t think it is a perfect way of living in peace.
 Very naturally if you do it, in many ways we stir up our lives and others’ lives, so it’s very difficult to keep all in peace and harmony.

 But in the spiritual world, we try to keep all things in peace and harmony.
-That’s pretty hard.
-It’s not so easy.
+That’s pretty hard; it’s not so easy.
 That’s why every day we have to continually practice.
-[We have] to practice this on an everyday basis.
+[We have] to practice this on an *everyday* basis.

 #### 28:00